NFTxCards/core-contracts/README.md

 Users should do these steps to successfully trade on NFTxCards:

+- the contract knows how to work with the permit signature, but also has a fallback on the approve (in accordance with EIP-712)
-- approve (permit) transfers for their assets to Exchange contracts (e.g.: call approveForAll for ERC-721 and ERC1155, approve for ERC-20) - amount of money needed for trade is price + fee on top of that.
+- approve transfers for their assets to Exchange contracts (e.g.: call approveForAll for ERC-721 and ERC1155, approve for ERC-20) - amount of money needed for trade is price + fee on top of that.
 - sign trading order via preferred wallet (order is like a statement "I would like to sell my precious crypto kitty for 10 ETH")
 - save this order and signature to the database using NFTxCards protocol API